 Le petit Paris.
 That’s how they call it, I was said.

+Because eyes are powerful.
 It’s through them you realize someone’s place in your life, their soul as they say and what this soul can do to you.
 There’s the beauty and the terror.
 Continue reading “It is in the eyes.”

 I used to be a local and now I’m an outsider – in a strange, still interconnected way.
 My top vacation place is now what I used to call my home.